Skip to main content

 • Blueprint Tags: ->[Special D1] in Description 1

-Pinned Headlines and Descriptions
+Pinned headlines and descriptions

-Unpinned Headlines and Descriptions
+Unpinned headlines and descriptions

-Force Pinning
+Force pinning

-If you have only one text variation in a specific position, it will become unpinned and may appear in different positions.
-To make sure it stays in that position, you can force-pin it by adding a dash followed by a right arrow (->) in front of the headline, description, or tag.
-Note: If you use force pinning, Google may still rotate other headlines and descriptions into that position.
-However, the content that was force-pinned will not appear in another position.
+If you have only one text variation, it becomes unpinned and may appear in different positions.
+To make sure it stays in your designated position, force-pin it by adding a dash followed by a right arrow (->) in front of the headline, description, or tag.

 Did this answer your question?